 Steve

 102' at WNEW.
 He later programmed the 'Ethel' format at XM Satellite

 Radio in New York.
-Today he owns WRNR in Annapolis.
+For many years, he owned and operated WRNR in Annapolis.

+Steve